cds-snc/canadalogin-static-website/website/src/en/users/trouble-signing-in/problems-signing-in-with-2-step-verification.md

 5. You will need to verify your new phone number.
 Select how you want to receive the one-time verification code.
 6. Retrieve the one-time code from your text messages or by answering the call from GC Sign in.
   <gcds-notice type="info" notice-title-tag="h2" notice-title="Related help guide">
-    <gcds-text>{% linkRef links.problemssigninginwith2stepverification '#not-receiving-verification-codes-to-your-phone' 'Not receiving verification codes to your phone' %}</gcds-text>
+    <gcds-text>{% link '#not-receiving-verification-codes-to-your-phone' 'Not receiving verification codes to your phone' %}</gcds-text>
   </gcds-notice>
 7. Enter the code on the webpage.
 8. You will be prompted to set up a backup verification method.
 You can skip this step if you do not want to set one up.